natkuhn/Chrome-debug/README.md

 This repo contains the "Chrome-debug" app, and an icon to paste on it, which is basically the Chrome icon with "9222" written on it so as to remember that this is the debugging version of Chrome.

-To make it work, you will probably need to, in the root of the project:
+To make it work, may need to execute this shell command

 `chmod +x Chrome-debug.app/Chrome-debug`

+in the root of the project (I didn't, when I tested it).

 Also, open `chrome-debug-icon.png` (not `.psd`) in Preview, select all, and copy.
 Right-click the `Chrome-debug` app > Get Info.
 Click on the small icon in the upper-lefthand corner, and hit paste.
 The correct icon should now be attached to the "app."